< Week 5

 - Further prototyping and storyboarding

 The Waiting room team finalised their designs and prepared files for printing .
-After printing, we began creating final versions of the physical prototypes of the candies and coffee cup sleeves.
+After printing, we began creating final versions of the physical prototypes of the sweets and tea cup sleeves.
 We also continued work on the 3D models and renders.

 The Website team continued development of a mockup website in the Figma platform.